atomisthq/docs/docs/developer/architecture.md

 provides all the infrastructure needed to recognize commands, collect parameters, execute the code, and respond.
 This lets you focus on writing your command code, not boilerplate code and ceremony around running bots.
-Instead of shell scripts that are useful to you, write commands that help your whole team.
+Instead of shell scripts that are useful only to you, write commands that help your whole team.